HQSquantumsimulations/struqture/documentation/src/introduction.md

 This documentation is split into two parts.
 The [first part](physical_types/intro.md) covers the basic usage for spins, bosons, fermions and mixed systems.
 The [second part](container_types/intro.md) covers the shared design patterns between spins, bosons, fermions and mixed systems.

+Note: the package will be faster in Rust than Python, as Rust is a compiled language.
+This should only make a big difference, however, if you are performing hundreds of multiplication operations and a large amount of getter/setter calls.

 ## Installation

 ### Python